1c-syntax/bsl-language-server/docs/en/diagnostics/ExtraCommas.md

-# Extra commas when calling a method
+# Commas without a parameter at the end of a method call

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |